Only as we understand the character and nature of God can we understand every other doctrine properly.

-The fact that God is incomprehensible “does not mean we cannot know anything about God but rather that we do not have an exhaustive knowledge of Him; we cannot totally comprehend all that He is.”
+“Historically, the first undertaking for systematic theologians is the study of the incomprehensibility of God….
+Theologically speaking, incomprehensible does not mean we cannot know anything about God but rather that our knowledge of Him will always be limited.”
+We “can never, not even in heaven, have an exhaustive knowledge of Him; we cannot totally comprehend all that He is.”

-1. The way of negation: we describe God by saying what He is not.
-For example, God is infinite, which means “not finite.”
-Human beings change over time.
-They undergo mutations, so they are called “mutable.”
-God, however, does not change, so He is immutable, which means “not mutable.”
+One of the most common ways to describe God is “by saying what He is not.
+For example, we have noted that God is infinite, which means ‘not finite.’
+Similarly, human beings change over time.
+They undergo mutations, so they are called ‘mutable.’
+God, however, does not change, so He is immutable, which means ‘not mutable.’”

-2. The way of eminence: known human concepts are taken to the ultimate degree, such as the terms omnipotence (“all-powerful”) and omniscience (“all-knowing”).
-Here, power and knowledge are taken to the ultimate degree and applied to God.
-He is all-powerful and all-knowing, whereas we are only partially powerful and knowing.
+Another way to describe God is to take human concepts to the ultimate degree, such as the terms omnipotence [“all-powerful”] and omniscience [“all-knowing”].
+God is all-powerful and all-knowing, whereas we are only partially powerful and knowing.

 The third way is that we positively make specific statements about the character of God, such as “God is one,” “God is holy,” “God is sovereign.”

 But when we say, for example, that God is good, we do not mean that God’s goodness is identical to our goodness, but “that His goodness is like or similar to our goodness, …enough like ours that we can talk meaningfully with each other about it.”

 [Adapted from chapter 9 of Everyone’s a Theologian by R.C.
 Sproul]